grails/grails-spring-security-rest/README.md

 Support
 -------

 * For questions and general announcements, you can sign up to [the mailing list](https://groups.google.com/d/forum/spring-security-rest).
 * Some users are also active in [the chat room in Gitter](https://gitter.im/alvarosanchez/spring-security-rest).
 * If you've got issues, report them [here in GitHub](https://github.com/alvarosanchez/grails-spring-security-rest/issues).
 * If you need commercial support, you can ask [Salenda](http://www.salenda.es) at [desarrollo AT salenda DOT es](mailto:desarrolloATsalendaDOTes).

+**NOTE**: if you have questions or issues, [enable debug logging](http://alvarosanchez.github.io/grails-spring-security-rest/latest/docs/guide/debugging.html), and include the output in your request.

 Contributors